COVID: Will European tourists return to Southeast Asia? | DW | 13.10.2021

 Some analysts, however, say it's premature to talk about Southeast Asian tourism sectors ever returning to pre-pandemic norms.

-"Tourism as we knew it will not return," said Kliem.
+"Tourism as we knew it will not return," Kliem said.
 "What will henceforth always be required is full vaccination, including boosters, and tracking apps.
 Neither Singapore nor Malaysia will ever drop these requirements again," he added.

 "The easy, virtually unrestricted travel we are accustomed to will never return to the same degree.
 New and permanent regulations will make it much more burdensome, and pricier," he said.